nobu1/portfolio/README.md

 ### Github has four categories.
 1. My CV using LaTex
-   The following link is my CV of PDF format CV.
+   The following link is my CV of PDF format.
   -[Shinji Nobuhara CV](https://github.com/nobu1/portfolio/blob/main/CurriculumVitae/CV_main_ShinjiNobuhara.pdf)
 2. My portfolio
    I made a blog site which is an MVC model using Java.